 We took Zeus, Zoya, and Caspian on several walks throughout the entire week, but each time we got a certain distance away from home.
 Zeus would lay down and would need to be carried all the way back home.

 One night I was laying about when my mom called me asking me to take him out.
 Zeus had gotten out of the bathroom and was whining at the door.
-I attached a leash to a collar and took him out, and he peed and peed for a good two minutes before happily wagging his tail and trotted up the steps.
+I attached a leash to a collar and took him out, and he peed and peed for a good two minutes before happily wagging his tail and trotted up the steps and back into the house.

-The next morning we took him back to the vet to get a full examination, he was literally a different puppy that morning forwards.
+The next morning we took him to the vet to get a full examination, he was literally a different puppy that morning forwards.
 Zeus was, of course, a bit shy towards his foster family members, but learned quickly that our house was filled with nothing but love.
 A few weeks had passed with not a single person asking for Zeus!
+Well… Except for me.

 Deciding to Keep Zeus